rdelgiudi/PokemonBattleFX/README.md

 # PokemonBattleFX
 Implementation of the battle system from Pokémon games with primitive GUI.
 Made with Java and JavaFX.
+Project documentation available [here](https://rdelgiudi.github.io/PokemonBattleFX/).

 ## Opening project
 This project was written with Java 8 in mind.
 It requires JDK 1.8 and JavaFX.